 “That’s teenaged thinking, sonny.”

 “You don’t have to sleep with us.
-We can keep telling you stories, but watch out for Jack when he smokes pot.
+We can keep telling you stories.
+Watch out for Jack though when he smokes pot.
 He’s a cat on a hot tin roof.”

 “Yeow,” Jack purred.